handpressed/wp-multitenancy-add-site/README.md

 ### Plugins

-Plugins are managed by the [WordPress core, themes and plugins instance]((https://github.com/handpressed/wp-multitenancy-boilerplate)) installed with WP Multitenancy Boilerplate, the "benevolent dictator", although there is flexibilty in how you choose to set this up.
+Plugins are managed by the [WordPress instance]((https://github.com/handpressed/wp-multitenancy-boilerplate)) installed with WP Multitenancy Boilerplate, the "benevolent dictator", although there is flexibilty in how you choose to set this up.

 ### Constants